-My only regret about living vegan is that I didn’t get there sooner.
+My only regret about living vegan is that I didn’t have – or didn’t pay attention to – information that would have gotten me there sooner.

 Veganism is a way of living that affords other individuals the dignity, freedom and right to live their lives free from intentional harm and from being treated as the property of others.
 It is the spiritual principle of Live and Let Live extended beyond one’s own species.
 It is a selfless act in a world overrun with selfishness.
 It is putting aside one’s entitlement in favor of allowing other individuals to enjoy life in their own ways.
 It is stepping out of an ego-driven, fear-based life into the light of Love.
 It is the conscious choice to stop hurting others and, in so doing, to stop hurting oneself and the world we all share.
-It is a social justice movement that aims to bring an end to the most violent, egregious and deadly form of racism on the planet: speciesism, defined by the Oxford Dictionary of Philosophy as “By analogy with racism and sexism, the improper stance of refusing respect to the lives, dignity, or needs of animals of other than the human species.”
+It is a social justice movement that aims to bring an end to the most violent, egregious and deadly form of oppression on the planet: speciesism.

 Veganism is not some sort of moral “high ground”, but rather a recognition of and respect for equality between individuals.
 As my friend Michele McCowan so eloquently put it, “I don’t feel superior because I’m vegan.
 The truth is I am vegan because I don’t feel superior to others.”